Psychotherapy Groups

 How often does the group meet?

-It meets once per week, Wednesday’s from 5-6pm.
+It meets once per week, Thursdays from 5-6pm, biweekly over Zoom

 How long can I participate?